P-p-H-d/mlib/README.md

 Swap the elements 'i' and 'j' of the array 'array'.
 'i' and 'j' shall reference valid elements of the array.
+This method is created if the INIT\_SET or INIT\_MOVE operator is provided.

 ##### void name\_it(name\_it\_t it, name\_t array)